Skip to main content

 Social Security Filings (Monthly Contributions)

-Purpose: Employers submit monthly Social Security declarations, detailing employees’ contributions and earnings, with payments due the following month.
+Purpose: Employers submit monthly Social Security declarations, detailing employees’ contributions and earnings, with payments due in the following month.

 Process: